TurBoss/blt/doc/scale.rst

       minutes, or seconds).

   **-show** *partsList*
-    Specifies the parts named in *partsList* are displayed.  *PartsList* is a TCL list of part names.
+    Specifies to display the named parts.  *PartsList* is a TCL list of part names*.
 Parts not listed are unaffected.
 Use the **-hide** option to hide parts.
 The default is "".

   **-state** *stateName*
     Specifies one of three states for *pathName*: